A travel insurance policy protects you from losing money because of unexpected events that might happen while you're abroad or before you travel.

 Macmillan is not regulated by the Financial Conduct Authority.

-If you need more details on your rights, please contact an adviser or solicitor.
+If you need more details on your rights, please contact a financial, legal or other appropriate adviser.